 What does that mean, anyway — when your heart sinks?

 In literature, it’s a way for the writer to say she was disappointed.
 But in real life, a more accurate description would be, “She felt like she was going to throw up.
 Her pulse raced, her face got hot, she broke out into a sweat.”

 “No” can be the most confusing word.
 Often you go into a meeting expecting a “yes.”
 After all, your idea is a good one, you wouldn’t have suggested it if you didn’t think it worthwhile.
 You can already see your success, the victory parade and your name in lights!
 “Yes, Melissa had such a great idea!”
 So when you get a rejection, the physical and emotional pain can leave you feeling off your game for a long time.

-Being able to deal with a no is an important part of our work world.
-Getting through a job interview, getting a promotion, getting a raise, and getting more of what you want at work in general is tied to your ability to negotiate, to stand tall in the moments of tension that come up when you speak up.
+Being able to deal with a "no" is an important part of our work world.
+Getting through a job interview, getting a promotion, getting a raise and getting more of what you want at work in general are tied to your ability to negotiate, to stand tall in the moments of tension that come up when you speak up.
 Without throwing up.

 How do you deal with rejection when you put yourself out there, take a risk, ask for something big and important?
 What happens when you share your idea, then have it ignored or rejected?
 When you share a passing thought in the hallway with a peer, then have it laughed at or dismissed?
 These are all negotiations, all agreements you have to guide toward an outcome that works.

 I can recall with perfect vividness the feelings I’ve had almost every time my ideas were shot down.
 There was that time I told my boss that I had been talking to the sales managers about what was happening in the field so I could give them a new sales tool that would really hit home.
 “Stop,” he said.
 “We don’t ask them, we tell them.”
 My heart sank (and I felt like throwing up).